 What does an Insurance Broker do?

-They act as the agent of their client and they are normally remunerated mainly by a commission from the Insurer or sometimes by a fee agreed with the client.
+They act as the agent of their client and they are normally remunerated mainly by a commission paid by an Insurer, or sometimes by a fee agreed with their client.

 Since January 2005 all insurance brokers and intermediaries must be registered with and regulated by the Financial Conduct Authority (FCA).

-For more information please read our free guidance note on this subject Why You Need An Insurance Broker.
+Please read our free guidance note on this subject Why You Need An Insurance Broker.

 For more information or a discussion with one of our experts call us on 0345 251 4000.